 More than half a century ago the York Glaziers Trust was formed, building on centuries of craftsmanship associated with York Minster, Britain's treasure-house of stained glass.
 The Trust is an independent charitable trust dedicated to the care of the Minster's windows and the preservation of historic stained glass nationwide - the vision of Eric Milner-White (1884-1963), Dean of York from 1941 until his death in 1963.

-However, from the early 1900s, for the first time, the care of the Minster's stained glass had been entrusted to a private stained glass workshop operated by the Dean and Chapter.
-The buildings on Deangate, which house the Minster's Works Department, were constructed from 1913.
-This was following the demolition of the stables for the horses used to pull hearses which occupied the site until 1903.
-At this time the Minster's precinct was enclosed by a 12ft high wall; one of four gated entrances to the Minster's grounds was to be found at the intersection of Deangate and Goodramgate.
-Together with York Minster's stone masons, joiners, electricians, and other skilled craftsmen, the glaziers have continuously occupied 6 Deangate, in the shadow of the Minster, for over a century (since 1913).
+From the early 1900s, for the first time, the care of the Minster's stained glass had been entrusted to a single, private stained glass workshop operated by the Dean and Chapter.
+The buildings on Deangate, which house the Minster's Works Department, were constructed from 1913 and this would become the glaziers' home from then on.
+Building work on the Deangate premises began following the demolition of a set of stables where the horses used to pull mourning hearses had once occupied.
+At this time the Minster's precinct was enclosed by a 12ft high wall.
+One of four gated entrances to the Minster's grounds was to be found at the intersection of Deangate and Goodramgate.
+A re-configuration of the roads in this area of York in 1903 permitted new re-development of the land surrounding the Minster.
+Together with York Minster's stone masons, joiners, electricians, and other skilled craftsmen, the glaziers have continuously occupied 6 Deangate, in the shadow of the Minster, for over a century now (since 1913).
+Remarkably, British Pathé video footage from 1927 allows us to see some of the glaziers from this period at work in the Minster, click here for the footage.

-From the 1900s to the 1930s, the Minster glaziers had completed the restoration of all of the Minster's windows, as part of a continuous cycle of work supervised by Robert Charles Green (1864-1936), clerk of works at York Minster from 1895 until his death in 1936, and then by his son William Jesse Green (1896-1979).
+From the 1900s to the 1930s, the Minster glaziers were said to have completed the restoration of all of the Minster's windows, as part of a continuous cycle of work supervised by Robert Charles Green (1864-1936), clerk of works at York Minster from 1895 until his death in 1936, and then by his son William Jesse Green (1896-1979).
 The Greens lived first at 11 Precentors Court, at the Minster's west end, before moving to 1 Deangate, opposite the cathedral's works departments, by 1911.
-In 1925, local newspapers reported that there were 'eight expert glaziers' working on the Minster's glass from the studio on Deangate ('Visit to the Minster Workshops', Yorkshire and Leeds Intelligencer, 19 August 1925, p.
+In 1925, local newspapers reported that there were 'eight expert glaziers' working on the Minster's glass, all working from their relatively new custom-built studio on Deangate ('Visit to the Minster Workshops', Yorkshire and Leeds Intelligencer, 19 August 1925, p.
 6).

 80 of the Minster's windows were removed for safety during World War Two.
 Subsequently, it was Dean Milner-White who directed and chronicled the restoration and reinstallation of these windows in the aftermath of the Second World War.
 Milner-White supported a small team of glaziers entrusted with this task, including Lazenby, Nowland and their young apprentice Peter Gibson (1929-2016), who began his training in stained glass at 16.

-With the help of the Pilgrim Trust, the Dean's vision of establishing a specialist independent stained glass studio was later made a reality.
+With the help of the Pilgrim Trust, the Dean's vision of establishing a specialist stained glass studio independent of Chapter was later made a reality.
 The Trust came into being on 20 July 1967 with Peter Gibson OBE as its first secretary and superintendent.
-Peter had been associated with the Deangate workshop for half a century, beginning his apprenticeship there in 1945, and only retiring in 1995.
+By the time f his retirement, Peter had been associated with the Deangate workshop for half a century, beginning his apprenticeship there in 1945, and only retiring in 1995.
 Under his leadership, the Trust's expertise was put to the test in 1984 when a fire in the Minster's south transept caused terrible damage, endangering the famous rose window.

 If you would like more information on our conservation services please get in touch.Contact Us